INFORMATION REQUIRED *

 CALL US 24/7 (702) 333-7777

 Taking an Uber or Lyft is often a safer choice than driving in the city – especially if you plan on drinking.
 Yet not all rideshare experiences in Las Vegas are good ones.
 All too often, riders find themselves in insurance battles after Uber or Lyft accidents.
 These crashes are different from typical collisions because they involve companies and hired drivers.
 Contact our attorneys for advice if you have been in a car accident as a rider or driver of a rideshare vehicle.
-You may need help with your insurance claim or a representative during a personal injury case.
+You may need help with your insurance claim or a representative during an uber or lyft accident case.

 Uber and Lyft have made serious waves in the transportation industry in almost every major city since their development several years ago.
 Las Vegas is no exception.
 With millions of riders worldwide, these apps have transformed the way the modern consumer gets around.
 Learning more about Uber and Lyft can help you become an educated rider.
 Here’s a snapshot of Uber and Lyft’s history in Las Vegas: